3 Programming Fundamentals in R (Part I)

 ## [16] 4.4 5.5 1.6 4.6 3.4

 Here R tells us that the first answer (i.e., value) corresponds to 0.1.
 The next label is [16]. which tells us that the 16th answer corresponds to 4.4.
+If you run this code in your console, you might actually see a different number than [16] depending on wide your console is on your device.

+But why does it only show the [1] and [16]th index?
 This is because R only prints out the index when a new row of data is needed in the console.
 If there were indexes for every single answer, it would clutter the console with unnecessary information.
 So R uses new rows as a method for deciding when to show us another index.

 We’ll delve deeper into indexing later in this session; it’s a highly useful concept in R.

-3.2.2 Console Syntax (Aka “I’m Ron Burgundy?”)
+3.3.2 Console Syntax (Aka “I’m Ron Burgundy?”)

-3.2.2.1 R Console and Typos
+3.3.2.1 R Console and Typos

 One of the most important things you need to know when you are programming, is that you need to type exactly what you want R to do.
 If you make a mistake (e.g., a typo), R won’t attempt to decipher your intention.
 For instance, consider the following code: